PROCEEDINGS OF

 insightful reflection on personal growth and self-discovery.

-little with us about his craft, his views on art, or even his
+very little with us about his craft, his views on art, or

 Nevertheless, it is not difficult to reconstruct Hewins’ oeuvre and patronage from his subsequent